sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 ciphertext from Bob and the private key that was previously generated by Alice, and produces a 32-byte shared secret key.
-It also repeats the encapsulation process to ensure that the ciphertext was created strictly according to the specification, implicitly rejecting ciphertexts that were not.
-Although not necessary for the correctness of the key establishment, this step should not be skipped as maliciously generated ciphertexts could induce decapsulation failures with insecure probability.
-Intermediate data other than the shared secret key must be securely deleted (with the possible exception of "matrix data" which can be reused over multiple decapsulations with the same public key.)
+It also repeats the encapsulation process to ensure that the ciphertext was created strictly according to the specification, with invalid ciphertexts generating an unrelated 32 byte value that gives no information.
+Although not necessary for the correctness of the key establishment, this step should not be skipped as maliciously generated ciphertexts could induce decapsulation failures that can allow an attacker to deduce the private key with a sufficient number of exchanges.
+Intermediate data
+other than the shared secret key (and the "matrix data" internal to ML-KEM, which can be deduced from the public key) must be securely deleted.

 If the exchange is successful, the 32-byte key generated on both sides will be the same.
 The shared secret key is always 32 bytes for all parameter sets.